amandadoughty/moodle-mod_peerwork/README.md

 Installation instructions
 =========================

-1. Copy the peerassessment directory to the mod directory of the Moodle instance
+1. Copy the peerwork directory to the mod directory of the Moodle instance
 2. Log into your Moodle as administrator, or if logged in visit the Notifications page
 3. You should be prompted to upgrade your Moodle to install the module